-- James (1998, 66 74) provides a detailed discussion of acceptability, regarding it as a practical notion that is determined by the use or usability of the form in question: When non-linguistic factors militate against the use of a form, we attribute this to unacceptability (ibid., p.
+James (1998, 66-74) provides a detailed discussion of acceptability, regarding it as a practical notion that is determined by the use or usability of the form in question: When non-linguistic factors militate against the use of a form, we attribute this to unacceptability (ibid., p.
 66).
 Randolph Quirk discussed the concept in a pioneering lecture delivered as early as 1965 (cf. Quirk 1966).
-The term also has a one-page entry in David Crystal's (2003, 4 5) Dictionary of Linguistics & Phonetics. - The effect of an unfamiliar collocation, as Quirk observed back in the 1960s, may thus be one of diminished effectiveness in communication.
+The term also has a one-page entry in David Crystal's (2003, 4-5) Dictionary of Linguistics & Phonetics.

+The effect of an unfamiliar collocation, as Quirk observed as early as the 1960s, may thus be one of diminished effectiveness in communication.
 He suggested that when confronted with the task of reading with understanding (or writing to dictation) the two grammatically identical and meaningful English sentences, viz.
 (1) The table was of polished mahogany and it gleamed in the bright light.
 (2) The car was of corrugated plastic and it swayed in the ploughed sand., sentence (1) can probably be assimilated faster and with less error than (2) because table collocates with polished mahogany (and mahogany with polished) more often than car with corrugated plastic (or plastic with corrugated); polished mahogany is often said to gleam and lights are often described as bright.
-This implies that "when grammar is a constant, ready comprehensibility may still vary sharply, according to expectedness or unexpectedness in the selection or collocation of words" (Quirk 1968, 234 5). - 3 Linguists have suggested different kinds of lexical meaning; Lewandowska-Tomaszczyk (2004, 456 60), for example, recognizes encyclopedic, connotative and affective, stylistic, categorial, collocative, contrastive, and implicative kinds of lexical meaning, plus its cultural aspects and aesthetic aspects (onomatopoeia).
+This implies that "when grammar is a constant, ready comprehensibility may still vary sharply, according to expectedness or unexpectedness in the selection or collocation of words" (Quirk 1968, 234-35).

+Linguists have suggested different kinds of lexical meaning; Lewandowska-Tomaszczyk (2004, 456-60), for example, recognizes encyclopedic, connotative and affective, stylistic, categorial, collocative, contrastive, and implicative kinds of lexical meaning, plus its cultural aspects and aesthetic aspects (onomatopoeia).

-and Stubbs 1995a).
-In a pioneering paper, the concept has been defined as "the consistent aura of meaning with which a form is imbued by its collocates" (Louw 1993, 157).
-This paper focuses on the latter phenomenon, thus disregarding other possible ways of exploring the diverse effects of very real - if somewhat elusive - semantic features of words arising from their being frequently used together in a phraseologically salient, or indeed syntagmatically significant, fashion.
+diverse effects of very real - if somewhat elusive - semantic features of words arising from their being frequently used together in a phraseologically salient, or indeed syntagmatically significant, fashion.

-2. Semantic prosody: What it is
+2. Semantic Prosody: What It Is

-The term semantic prosody was apparently first coined by John Sinclair (Partington 1998, 66-7) to describe the phenomenon of a favorable or unfavorable connotation being contained not in a single item, but rather being expressed by that item in association with others, as e.g. in to happen and to set in, both of which are habitually associated with unpleasant events.
+The term semantic prosody was apparently first coined by the late John McHardy Sinclair (Partington 1998, 66-67) to describe the phenomenon of a favorable or unfavorable connotation being contained not in a single item, but rather being expressed by that item in association with others, as e.g. in to happen and to set in, both of which are habitually associated with unpleasant events.
 It is "a kind of attitudinal or pragmatic meaning" (Sinclair 2004b, 23) that a lexical item has in addition to "the familiar classificatory meaning of the regular dictionary."
-The concept has been defined also along the following lines: "[A] word may be said to have a particular semantic prosody if it can be shown to co-occur typically with other words that belong to a particular semantic set" (Hunston and Francis 2000, 137), as "a feature which extends over more than one unit in a linear string".
-Moreover, "discourse prosodies express speaker attitude" (Stubbs 2002, 65).
-Finally, Warren (2005) suggests that it is the combinatory restrictions of words that can also be seen in terms of semantic prosodies: "That is to say, a particular word typically combines with words of a particular type of - normally evaluative - meaning which is not warranted by generalised meanings."
-The concept seems to have been introduced to the public by Bill Louw in 1993, with Sinclair having originally suggested it to Louw (Whitsitt 2005, 283).
-It is not yet to be found recorded in the standard English dictionaries of linguistics terms such as those by Crystal (2003) and Matthews (2007).
+The concept has been defined also along the following lines: "[A] word may be said to have a particular semantic prosody if it can be shown to co-occur typically with other words that belong to a particular semantic set" (Hunston and Francis 2000, 137).
+Next, it has been characterized as "a feature which extends over more than one unit in a linear string"; moreover, "discourse prosodies express speaker attitude" (Stubbs 2002, 65).
+Finally, Warren (2005) has suggested that it is the combinatory restrictions of words that can also be seen in terms of so-called semantic prosodies: "That is to say, a particular word typically combines with words of a particular type of - normally evaluative - meaning which is not warranted by generalised meanings."
+The concept seems to have been introduced to the public by Bill Louw in 1993, with Sinclair having been the one who had originally suggested it to Louw (Whitsitt 2005, 283).
+It has not yet been recorded in the standard English dictionaries of linguistics terms such as Crystal (2003) and Matthews (2007).